dmnd/octopress/source/_posts/2011-11-15-speed-up-your-app-engine-dev-server-with-an-apache-reverse-proxy.markdown

 It's possible to get a big speed boost by setting up Apache as a [reverse proxy](http://en.wikipedia.org/wiki/Reverse_proxy) in front of your dev server.
 All requests for static assets will be handled by Apache, which is blazing fast compared to `dev_appserver.py`.
 The 35 second request above is fulfilled in only 2 seconds, with most of the static files loading in parallel (see the right side).

+*Update 2011-11-15*: It turns out nginx is even quicker at serving static files, uses less memory, and easier to configure too!
+From here on I recommend [reading this post instead](/blog/2011/12/05/using-nginx-as-a-reverse-proxy-for-speedy-app-engine-development/), which tells you how to set up the same thing with [nginx](http://wiki.nginx.org/Main) rather than Apache.

 ### How to set this up

 First, enable Virtual Hosts in Apache.
 Edit `/etc/apache2/httpd.conf` and go to line 623.
 Uncomment the line for vhosts, so it looks like the following.